JamesArthurHolland/ivanti/README.md

 ### Cost savings

-The cost of running a sandbox is much cheaper than running multiple environments.
+The cost of running a sandbox is much cheaper than running multiple environments as sandboxes are ephemeral.
 The sandboxes can run in the same kubernetes cluster as the development cluster.
 If there is going to be a long time before the frontend team can catch up, the sandbox can be manually deleted and recreated when the frontend team is ready to work on it.

 ## CI/CD process